mkst/mwccgap/README.md

 ### `--target-encoding [sjis, ujis, etc]`
 Optional encoding that the input c file should be converted to, before being passed to the compiler.

+### `--src-dir`
+Optional path to use when passing data over stdin to interpret relative path includes

 All additional arguments will be passed to the MWCC executable.